cadencemarseille/rust-pcre/README.md

 ## Quick Start

+### General setup
+If you have not done so already, you need to set up your rustpkg path:

+    test ! -d ~/.rust && mkdir ~/.rust cd ~/.rust
+    rustpkg init

 ### Mac OS X

 Mac OS 10.7 ships with version 8.02 of libpcre, so you'll need to install a newer version of the pcre library.